 It’s a hilarious—and infuriating—database of the government’s ethical shortcomings

-Ethically, it’s been a rough couple of years for the military.
+Ethically, it’s been a rough few years for the military.

 In July 2013, an Air Force major general went on an epic five-day bender while on a diplomatic mission in Russia.
 That November, Navy officials launched an investigation into misconduct involving top officers and a Malaysian contractor named Fat Leonard.